 IPR Policy Fellow

-While at the IPR, Jurgen will continue to work on his book Basic Income Experiments: Theory, Practice, and Politics with Evelyn Forget (Policy Press, 2020).
+Jurgen is a former occupational therapist turned political theorist and policy scholar.
+His major research interest is the political analysis of basic income, and during his time at the IPR he will continue to work on his book Basic Income Experiments: Theory, Practice, and Politics (Policy Press, 2020).

 IPR Visiting Fellow